 Ben Ratliff is a staff critic at The New York Times, where he has been writing about jazz and pop music since 1996.
 He is the author of three books, including "Coltrane: The Story of a Sound" (FSG, 2007), which was a finalist for the National Book Critics Circle Award in criticism.
 His writing has appeared in Granta, Rolling Stone, Spin, The Village Voice, Slate, Lingua Franca, and other publications.

-Mark Schone is the digital managing editor of the investigative unit at ABC News.
-Previously, he was the executive news editor at Salon.com and a senior contributing writer at SPIN magazine.
+Mark Schone is an editor with NBCNews.com and the investigative unit at NBC News.
+Previously, he was the digital managing editor of the investigative unit at ABC News, the executive news editor at Salon.com and a senior contributing writer at SPIN magazine.
 His work has appeared in Rolling Stone, Wired, the New York Times, Outside and many other publications, and has also been featured on the radio program “This American Life” and in the books “Best American Crime Writing” and “The Encyclopedia of Country Music.”
-The winner of an Edgar Allan Poe award for the national non-fiction bestseller “Son of a Grifter,” he has also won duPont, Polk, Peabody, Sigma Delta Chi, IRE, and Murrow awards with the ABC News investigative unit.
+The winner of an Edgar Allan Poe award for the national non-fiction bestseller “Son of a Grifter,” he also won Emmy, duPont, Peabody, and Murrow awards with the ABC News investigative unit.

 Jennifer Szalai has written for The Nation, the London Review of Books, The Economist, and the New York Times Book Review, among other publications.
 She was a senior editor at Harper’s Magazine until 2010 and is currently a member of the National Book Critics Circle and staff editor at the New York Times Book Review.